ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 {PANEL: Revert Revisions}

-**Revert Revisions** is used to revert all the documents in the database to their state in a historical point in time.
+**Revert Revisions** is used to revert all the documents in the database to their state at a historical point in time.

 When the process is executed:

 * Documents created **before** the point in time will be **kept**.
-   * Any of these documents that owns revisions will be **reverted** to the revision created at the specified point in time or to the nearest revision preceding this time.
+   * Any of these documents that own revisions will be **reverted** to the revision created at the specified point in time or to the nearest revision preceding this time.
      {INFO: }